bnh-ai/labs-microwave/README.md

 ### Freely available web-based example

-If you are not familiar with Python, Jupyter, and virtual environments, consider using our freely available web-based Microwave example available [here](https://colab.research.google.com/github/bnh-ai/labs-microwave/blob/main/colab/Microwave.ipynb).
+If you are not familiar with Python, Jupyter, and virtual environments, consider using our freely available cloud-based Microwave example available [here](https://colab.research.google.com/github/bnh-ai/labs-microwave/blob/main/colab/Microwave.ipynb).

-The freely available web-based Microwave example relies on Google Colab and Workspaces, which require you to be logged into your Google account.
+The freely available cloud-based Microwave example relies on Google Colab and Workspaces, which require you to be logged into your Google account.
 If you would like to try the example, but do not have a Google account, you may follow instructions to create an account for free [here](https://support.google.com/accounts/answer/27441?hl=en).
 Once you are logged into your Google account, you may access the freely available web-based example at the link above.
 If you are prompted with a warning that "This notebook was not authored by Google," click "Run anyway" to continue to the Colab notebook.

 ### Local installation